-Choose your authentication pattern: API keys, app identifier and keys, or OAuth 2.0.
+Choose your authentication method: API key (user_key), app identifier and keys (app_id/app_key), or OpenID Connect.

 Chapter 1.
 Authentication Patterns

 By the end of this tutorial you will know how to set the authentication pattern on your API and the effect that this has on applications communicating with your API.

 Depending on your API, you may need to use different authentication patterns to issue credentials for access to your API.
 These can range from API keys to openAuth tokens and custom configurations.
 This tutorial covers how to select from the available standard Authentication Patterns.